christmas

 Golden Christmas lights stretching down Calle Larios seen from the end of the street.

-Calle Larios is the sparkling heart of Christmas in Málaga.
+Calle Larios is the heart of Christmas in Malaga.
 Every year, thousands gather to watch the moment the lights come on.

-The famous light-and-sound shows take place every evening at 6:30 p.m., 8:30 p.m., and 10 p.m., except on Christmas Eve and New Year's Eve.
-Expect the soundtrack to be a mix of Christmas favourites like Jingle Bell Herd, Last Christmas, and All I Want for Christmas.
+The light-and-sound shows on Calle Larios take place every evening at 6:30 p.m., 8:30 p.m., and 10 p.m., except on Christmas Eve and New Year's Eve.
+The soundtrack is usually a mix of Christmas favourites like Jingle Bell Rock, Last Christmas, and All I Want for Christmas.

-Go to the last show of the night if you want fewer crowds, especially on weekdays.
+The last show of the night has fewer crowds, especially on weekdays.
 Consider trying one of these restaurants with a view for a different perspective on the celebrations.

 Other Lights Worth Visiting